erikreimert/lawInnovationChallenge/readMe.txt

 ### Getting started

+- Npm install on both backend and frontend
+- Do npx tsc on the backend directory
 - Navigate to the backend directory and do npm start (do this first, it is crucial)
 - Navigate to the frontend directory and do npm start